Healthy Cooking on a Budget

 To make the book available to the widest variety of people, she posted the book as a PDF file online... for FREE.
 You can visit her website and download it to your computer without paying a penny. www.leannebrown.com

-For those who can afford it, you can make a donation of $5.
+For those who can afford it, you can donate $5.
 That money is then used to print out paper versions of the book and distribute them free to the needy.
 Over 900,000 people have downloaded the free PDF.
 A Kickstarter campaign has made it possible to ship 12,000 free copies of the book to non-profits and another 40,000 at massive discounts.

 The second source of recipes is the RECIPES section of this website.
 Click Here for over 600 recipes, carefully indexed and fully searchable.
 Plus they're 100% free.
 As a bonus, if you track your food using a program called MyFitnessPal, every recipe has already been entered.
 Simply search using WeBeFit or WeBeFit.com and the recipe name to find them.